+samples.
 By definition, one can easily see that $\cF_{d,s,k}$ is much harder to learn than the Gaussian Index Model (GIM).
-As the generative component of our functions are $k^{*} \asymp \log(d/n)$.
-It implies that under the low-polynomial degree conjecture, the aforementioned classes require at least $\exp(\Theta(\log(d/n)^2))$ samples to even learn GIM, see \cite{damian2024computational} and references within, and the seminal work of \cite{arous2021online}.
+Since the generative component of our functions satisfies $k^* \asymp \log(d/n)$, it follows that, under the low-degree polynomial conjecture, these classes require at least $\exp(\Theta(\log(d/n)^2))$ samples to even learn the GIM, see \cite{damian2024computational} and references within, and the seminal work of \cite{arous2021online}.

 Without the low-degree polynomial conjecture, one may use the result of \citep[Thms.
 26 and 27]{klivans2008learning}, which shows that the learnability of the subclass of